The People in the Onn Lab

 Learn More

-Dr. Onn received his B.S from Johns Hopkins University and completed his doctoral studies at the University of Pennsylvania under the advisement of Raymond J. Gorte.
-Following three years working on the Intel’s 4 nm and 3 nm process, he left for the University of Minnesota to work on programmable catalytic materials with Paul J. Dauenhauer and C. Dan Frisbie.
+Dr Onn received his bachelor’s degree from Johns Hopkins University and completed his doctoral studies at the University of Pennsylvania under the advisement of Prof. Raymond J. Gorte.
+Following three years working on the Intel’s 4 nm and 3 nm process, he left for the University of Minnesota to work on programmable catalytic materials with Prof. Paul J. Dauenhauer.
 In his free time, he enjoys blitz chess and badminton.

 Ning Wang